JusKillmeQik/PoE-Region-Searcher/README.md

 * Smaller UI with simple corner placement
 * Maps in the same order as in game
 * Auto loading saved state
+* Keeps track of areas that have had multiple elder slayers

 # Custom Search